The Necessary Items for a Global Adventure

 - Delta, Air France, Korean Air, and AeroMexico are all members of Skyteam, an airline alliance that offers round-the-world tickets with a minimum of two stops and a duration of one year.

 Round-The-World tickets can cost around $2,000, and Dave Grossman, author or MilesTalk: Live Your Wildest Travel Dreams Using Miles and Points, recommends checking whether it’s cheaper to book a round-the-world trip or individual legs by entering itinerary into Google Flights and comparing the overall price to those offered when building an itinerary out on the alliance websites

-Round-the-world tickets are also available through traditional booking channels, such as travel agencies and aggregator websites like AirTreks and Flight Centre.
+Travel agents and specialized websites like AirTreks and Flight Centre are additional resources for reserving worldwide itineraries.
 These sites can save you money on a global vacation because they combine the cheapest available flights from different airlines.

 Warning: if you miss a connection on a round-the-world ticket, your entire trip will be canceled.
 This option is best for confident long-term planners.

 If you want to see the world from a different perspective, a world cruise can take you from the United States to every continent in the world.
-S to Europe specifically or to zero in on a single continent Every cruise has a unique itinerary, but those who can spend three months or more at sea (perhaps with their families or in retirement) will appreciate the benefits of a world cruise.
+S to Europe specifically or to zero in on a single continent The average length of a world cruise is three months, but some itineraries can be longer.

 You may be able to book a shorter cruise, anywhere from two weeks to a month long, on some world itineraries.
-Prospective passengers must also book a one-way flight to either the departure or arrival point in order to reserve a segment.
+In addition to booking the segment itself, customers will need to book a one-way ticket to get to or from the beginning or end of their trip.